Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 ## Step 2.
 Install Kong Enterprise

-### Option 1: If installing via a downloaded rpm package
+### Option 1: If installing via a downloaded RPM package

    - Install EPEL (Extra Packages for Enterprise Linux), if not already installed